Siege of Osaka and the Last of the Toyotomi

 Originally the treaty stipulated that Tokugawa would spare the lives of Hideyori, his clan, and his armies.
 Instead, Hieyori made the oath that he would not rebel again and Ieyasu could fill in the outer moat of Osaka Castle.
 Shortly after Tokugawa indeed started to fill the moat— but they started to fill not only the outer moat but the inner moat as well.

 Because Hideyori had never agreed to fill the inner moat, he hired Ronin to restore the moat.
 Tokugawa Ieyasu accused Toyotomi Hideyori of trying to gather forces to prepare for another war and told him to leave Osaka for Ise or Yamato.
-Of course, Hideyori refused and the Summer Campaign of the Seige of Osaka began.
+Of course, Hideyori refused and the Summer Campaign of the Siege of Osaka began.

 Without its moats, Osaka Castle was for the first time, vulnerable.
 Now impossible to serve and the stronghold to relentless attacks Hideyori had to deploy his generals to do battle elsewhere.
 Sadly, with each battle, Hideyori’s forces continued to suffer.
-In the Battle of Domyoji, Goto Matabee died, and in the Battle of Yao and Wakae Kimura Shigenari died.
+In the Battle of Domyoji, Goto Matabee died, and in the Battle of Yao and Wakae, Kimura Shigenari died.
 In the Battle of Kashii, Toyotomi’s army lost.

 The last battle took place near Tennno-ji.
 In this battle, Hideyoshi, at last, seemed to have the advantage.
 Hideyori employed a hammer and anvil operation with Sanada Yukimura leading a frontal attack on Ieyasu’s encampment.
 Sanada almost killed Ieyasu but Ieyasu managed to escape.